abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 COPY /nginx.conf  /etc/nginx/conf.d/default.conf
 ```

-You can notice that, other than built angular application, there are two more files are copied into application image.
+You can notice that two more files are copied into the application image beside the built Angular application.

-The `dynamic-env.json` file is an empty json file representing angular application's environment variables.
-This file will be overridden by environment variable on image runtime.
+The `dynamic-env.json` file is an empty JSON file representing the angular application's environment variables.
+The environment variable on image runtime will override this file.
 If you examine the `environment.prod.ts` file under the `angular/src/environments` folder, **there is a remote environment configuration for production**:

 ```json
 remoteEnv: {